 We are a vibrant centre for promoting and disseminating world-leading research into the life and culture of the United States and beyond.

 Powerfully underpinned by a tradition of, and commitment to, interdisciplinary research, our areas of expertise range from the Revolutionary period to the present day.
 We encompass literature and drama, history, politics, and foreign relations.
-Staff specialisms include American urban history, the international history of the Cold War, civil rights, ecocriticism, American popular culture, and contemporary multi-ethnic American literature and film.
+Staff specialisms include American urban history, the international history of the Cold War, civil rights, ecocriticism, American popular culture, comics and graphic novels, and contemporary multi-ethnic American literature and film.

 The research we undertake has demonstrated significant impact, benefiting a wide variety of groups from practitioners and professionals (film-makers, interpreters, lawyers, police, and teachers), to communities facing particular intercultural challenges (whether Native communities or immigrants to Norfolk), and the general public (from local children to visitors to special events).